 Import Slack GPG Key

-First, import the GPG signing key that Slack uses to sign their packages.
-This key allows DNF to verify package authenticity:
+Import the signing key that Slack uses to authenticate their packages:

 sudo rpm --import https://packagecloud.io/slacktechnologies/slack/gpgkey